Friday, 16 August 2019

 The show featured a wealth of gorgeous animation, stories of old Whyalla illustrated by primary school children, and animated by Michael Rostig.
 The show also featured dramatic underwater videography of the Giant Cuttlefish contributed by OzDiverDown – which were extraordinary when blown up to the size of the ship (imagine, giant cuttlefish tentacles wrapping around the ship, to give you an idea!).
 1980s footage of the move of the Whyalla and some Stephen Stanley cartoons of the era, were also projected, creating an exciting, vibrant show!
 We are very grateful to d’Faces of Youth Arts and the City of Whyalla for presenting this event and supporting our Port to Port project in Whyalla.

-Check out this fabulous little video of the event, by our partners the City of Whyalla.
+Check out the fabulous little video of the event below, by our partners the City of Whyalla.

 Thanks to all our partners, cohosts and supporters: